agnieszkaem/metaverse-news-headlines-bachelor-thesis/README.md

-# Sentiment analysis on metaverse news
+# Sentiment analysis on metaverse online news.
 The project involves conducting sentiment analysis on the metaverse from online news sources.

 # Data sources